snk95/Student_database/README.md

 # Student_database
  Student Management System is software which is helpful for students as well as the school authorities.
+In the Software we can register as a user and user has of two types, student and administrator.
+Administrator has the power to add new user and can edit and delete a user.
+A student can register as user and can add edit and delete his profile.
+The administrator can add edit and delete marks for the student.
+All the users can see the marks.
+This project is build using oops concepts of Java.